LanceMarchetti/ZKSteg/README.md

   CHALLENGE: Change one byte to reveal the hidden message.

 File Name:    I.C.U.png
-  mage Status: ERROR (opens in some image viewers: MSpaint, Windows Snipping Tool, Paint.net, Edge, Firefox, Chrome, IrfanView)
+  Image Status: ERROR (opens in some image viewers: MSpaint, Windows Snipping Tool, Paint.net, Edge, Firefox, Chrome, IrfanView)
   CHALLENGE:  Restore this corrupted PNG image by changing one byte in the file.

 The aim of these exercises is to determine whether future LLMs will be able to parse image data to detect anomalies or changes in byte order and structure to uncover concealed data.